donlin/get-started-ts-fullstack/README.md

 # Get Started with a full Typescript application

-This project is to show how to create a full stack application mainly with Typescript, which was inspired by the mean stack and a few other projects.
+This project is to show how to create a full stack application mainly in Typescript, which was inspired by the mean stack and a few other projects.